Lakeview Academy: Athletics

 Formerly a GHSA member, in 2022 Lakeview Academy changed to a Class AAA member of the Georgia Independent Athletic Association.

 Lakeview Academy's Deuce Roark coached his 300th career coaching victory on March 4, 2025.

 Lakeview Academy Varsity Girls Basketball wins second straight GIAA Class 3A State Championship Title in 2025.
 Lakeview's Varsity Boys Basketball team makes history with GIAA Class 3A State Championship title in 2024.
 Lakeview Varsity Girls Basketball also claimed the GIAA 3A State Championship Title in 2024, their first state title ever.

 Basketball athlete Reno Earls was "a trailblazer, as one of the first black players at Lakeview Academy... one of the best in Hall County in the 1990s.
 He finished his career with the Lions in 1995 with a school-record 2,041 points."
 Earls died at age 44 in 2022, of complications due to COVID.

+Robotics and STEM

+In 2024, Lakeview Academy was recognized by the nonprofit FIRST as one of 10 schools nationwide to receive its inaugural recognition for robotics education.
+The school offers robotics programs beginning in elementary school, and its varsity FIRST Tech Challenge team qualified for the world championship in 2023.